devmsahu/Basic-order-book-matching-engine/README.md

 Simple Order Book With Matching Capability
 This exercise is to create a simple full depth trading order book with matching capability.
-Description

 Setup
 Language : JAVA
 Build Tool : Gradle
 Testing : Junit 4.12
-End with an example of getting some data out of the system or using it for a little demo

 Running the tests
 1. OrderBookClient: